WinnieCIRINO/Adventure-Works-Analysis/README.md

 You can access the dataset for this project [here](https://drive.google.com/drive/folders/1WVU6gnAyh2wBXytbGuaqcpxR18_Nrvmb?usp=drive_link)

 ## Requirements
-- Excel
+- Excel: Used for cleaning
-- SQL Database (e.g., Microsoft SQL Server, MySQL, PostgreSQL)
+- SQL: Used for wrangling and exploring the data
-- PowerBI
+- PowerBI: Used for creating visualization for the presentation.

 ## Analysis and Visualization Overview